 Our testing and QA labs are centered around Adobe, Apple, Avid, AutoDesk, Sony, Resolve, NewTek, and Ross Video production environments.
 We have a team of people in our lab, and it’s a big, expensive playground for people like us.
 We’re surrounded by the latest workstations, networking gear, and racks full of servers and various storage hardware.
 We run a lot of the same software and NLEs you’re using (Premiere, Media Composer, FCPX, Resolve, etc.), and we use our well-stocked integration lab to do real-world stress testing and compatibility testing for everything we create.

 Workflow defined, not a generic storage box

-Everything we build — from our client software to the custom EVO OS — is designed to provide the best blend of shared performance and function, even in mixed NLE and cross-platform environments.
+Everything we build — from our custom EVO OS to the ShareBrowser client software that we include with every EVO system — is designed to provide the best blend of shared performance and function, even in mixed NLE and cross-platform environments.

 This kind of workload is just too outside the boundaries to work well on a generic storage system.
 Right now you’re probably thinking “of course you’d say that!” but we’ve worked with thousands of users who started down the path of buying “off the shelf” only to be met with all manner of idiosyncratic problems that inevitably led them to call us.

 This is all we do, and it’s in our blood.
 We don’t build email servers or database servers or storage systems for Microsoft Office files.
 We didn’t start life as an IT server company and then decide one day on a whim that media solutions could be a nice new profitable segment.
 We don’t build $200 USB drives.
 Or surveillance storage.
 We make shared storage products for professional media teams, exclusively.